kshao35/ACTL4001-t1-2023/README.md

 </p>

 ### 5.2 SENSITIVITY ANALYSIS  <a name="sensitivityanalysis"></a>
 Sensitivity analysis was performed by adjusting the following key assumptions Table 4.
 The proposed insurance program will remain financially sustainable within the following recommended ranges.
-Refer to Appendix N for an example of a worst-case scenario.
+Refer to [Appendix](#n) for an example of a worst-case scenario.

 ![image](https://user-images.githubusercontent.com/93301287/228833403-1eeeee42-a945-4ece-9aed-e4215bfa749f.png)

 ### 5.3 FINANCIAL VIABILITY OF PROGRAM   <a name="viability"></a>
 To minimise costs to 10% of Storslysia’s annual GDP, projections of future GDP were first made.
-Logistic regression models were fit to the world GDP projections, and a constant percentage was taken as Storslysia’s GDP share (see Appendix O).
-Under 95% confidence intervals, the program costs lie well within 10% of Storslysia’s annual GDP under all four SSP scenarios until 2070 (see Appendix P).
+Logistic regression models were fit to the world GDP projections, and a constant percentage was taken as Storslysia’s GDP share (see [Appendix](#o)).
+Under 95% confidence intervals, the program costs lie well within 10% of Storslysia’s annual GDP under all four SSP scenarios until 2070 (see [Appendix](#p)).
 The below graphs supplement this by depicting the economic costs from 2020 to 2070 associated WI and WOI with a 95% CI (see Figures 6 & 7).

 ![image](https://user-images.githubusercontent.com/93301287/228833551-4d72d7ff-8707-4ed6-9bf5-887305aecf57.png)